The-Red-Serpent/Red-Teaming/Active Directory/02. Authentication Protocols/Kerberos.md

 - A session key to be used between the client and the service.
 - A **service ticket** containing the username and group memberships along with the newly created session key.

 The service ticket’s **service name** and **session key** are encrypted using the original session key associated with the creation of the **TGT**.
-The service ticket is encrypted using the password hash of the **service account** registered with the service in question.
+The service ticket is encrypted using the password hash of the **service account** registered with the service in question. when they send this  Service  ticket to the service, the latter can decrypt the ticket's content and read the user's information.

 ## PAC